 +TypeScript-native end to end

-+GraphQL admin + shop API
++GraphQL admin plus shop API as primitives

 Trade-offs